Gas outflows in two recently quenched galaxies at z = 4 and 7: Data

-\rubies\ falls in the footprint of the Public Release IMaging for Extragalactic Research program (PRIMER, PID 1837, PI: J. Dunlop) in the UDS field.
-In this case, we made use of the available \jwst\ NIRCam and MIRI imaging (v7.2) available on DJA and covering the $0.9-18\,\mu$m interval.
-For consistency with the analysis in \cite{weibel_2024b}, we adopted their total photometry, extracted in 0\farcs32 diameter apertures in PSF-matched images, then corrected for aperture effects and the extinction of our Galaxy.
+\rubies\ falls in the footprint of the Public Release IMaging for Extragalactic Research program (PRIMER; PID 1837, PI: J. Dunlop) in the UDS field.
+In this case, we made use of the available \jwst\ NIRCam and Mid-Infrared Instrument (MIRI) imaging (v7.2) available on DJA and covering the $0.9-18\,\mu$m interval.
+For consistency with the analysis in \cite{weibel_2025}, we adopted their total photometry, extracted in 0\farcs32 diameter apertures in point-spread-function- (PSF-)matched images, then corrected for aperture effects and the extinction of our Galaxy.
 The procedure is detailed in \cite{weibel_2024a}, to which a custom extraction of the MIRI photometry in 0\farcs5 diameter apertures in the F770W and F1800W images has been added.
-We notice that following a procedure similar to that employed for \snhope\ returns fluxes $\sim20$\% fainter without introducing any significant color differences, thus not appreciably affecting the results of this paper.
+We note that following a procedure similar to that employed for \snhope\ returns fluxes $\sim20$\% fainter without introducing any significant color differences, thus not appreciably affecting the results of this paper.